TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 What this allows is to have a L1 and L2 cache architecture in microcontroller.
 L1 cache being the CPU cache and L2 being RL2 cache.
 One point to note is that since external flash only contains read-only data, L2 cache is effectively caching code and rodata only.

 #### FLC For Overlays

-\note This will be part of future release.

 FLC or Fast Local Copy is essentially a very simplified DMA but with the ability to allow concurrent execution.